CCI-MOC/hil/docs/rest_api.md

 Possible errors:

-* 404 if:
-  * the switch or port does not exist
-  * the port is not attached to a nic
+* 404, if the port is not attached to a nic
 * 409, if the port is attached to a node which is not free.